torbenm/pricewars-kafka-reverse-proxy/README.md

 ## Requirements

-The kafka proxy is written in Python.
+The kafka reverse proxy is written in Python.
 Ensure to have [Python](https://www.python.org/) and pip installed and set up on your computer.

 ## Setup

 After cloning the repository, install the necessary dependencies with `pip install -r requirements.txt` (Linux, MacOS) resp. `python -m pip install -r requirements.txt` (Windows).

 Then start the kafka proxy by running `python LoggerApp.py`.
 The LoggerApp will run on _ http://localhost:8001 _.

 ## Configuration

-The kafka proxy only needs the URL of the kafka endpoints.
+The kafka reverse proxy only needs the URL of the kafka endpoints.
 This URL is currently hardcoded in the `LoggerApp.py` in line 24.

 ## Concept